 More information about Bill 148

 - Ontario Ministry of Labour news release describing Bill 148;

 - Read the actual text of Bill 148 at the Ontario Legislature’s web site;

 - Open letter from Canadian economists supporting the rise in Ontario’s minimum wage;

 Bill 148 Committee Hearings

-Individuals and businesses wishing to make a presentation to the Standing Committee on Finance and Economic Affairs at the Legislature during July and August can either send a written submission, or request a time to make an in-person presentation to the committee.
+Individuals and businesses made more than 90 presentations to the Standing Committee on Finance and Economic Affairs at the Legislature during July.